There are three ways for a principal local government or police body to appoint its auditor for the five financial years from 2023/24, namely:

 Individual or joint procurement (options 1 and 2)

-The legislation requires an independent auditor panel to be established.
+The legislation requires the establishment of an independent auditor panel.
 Guidance on auditor panels was issued by CIPFA in 2017 for local government bodies: CIPFA guidance on auditor panels.

 PSAA’s national scheme (option 3)